seydx/homebridge-sonybravia-platform/README.md

   "tvSwitch": true,
   "polling":true,
   "interval": 2,
-  "cecs":[{"label":"Apple TV","logaddr":8,"port":2},
-          {"label":"PlayStation 4","logaddr":4,"port":3}
+  "cecs":
+  [
+   {
+    "label":"Apple TV",
+    "logaddr":8,"port":2
+   },
+   {
+    "label":"PlayStation 4",
+    "logaddr":4,"port":3
+   }
   ],
-  "apps":[{"appName":"YouTube"},
-          {"appName":"Kodi"},
-          {"appName":"Smart IPTV"},
+  "apps":
+  [
+   {
+    "appName":"YouTube"
+   },
+   {
+    "appName":"Kodi"
+   },
+   {
+    "appName":"Smart IPTV"
+   },
   ]
  }
 ]
 }
 ```

-### IP Adress and PSK

-Enter the IP address of your television in the ipaddress field.
-On your TV go to Settings->Network->Home network->IP Control.
-Change Authentication to "Normal and Pre-Shared Key".
-Enter something for the Pre-Shared Key.
-Put that same string in the psk field.

 ### Home APP

-To create a "Home APP" (config.json -> homeapp) put following in terminal to get the adress of the app you want set as Home App:
+Home App is a on the TV installed app that must be defined in the config.json file.
+Due to the reason that it makes no sense and also not possible to **deactivate** a HDMI input this App will start instead.
+So if you switch off an HDMI, the input will change from HDMI to the Home App (_in my case it is a IPTV app_)

+With the following command for terminal you will get list of apps that are installed on your TV:

 - ```curl -XPOST http://TVIPHERE/sony/appControl -d '{"id":2,"method":"getApplicationList","version":"1.0","params":["1.0"]}' -H 'X-Auth-PSK: YOURPSKERE' | jq -r '.result[]'```

-- This will return a list of Apps installed on your TV, just search for the app you will as "Home APP" and copy the adress - Example: com.sony.dtv.eu.siptv.video.eu.siptv.atv.MainActivity
+Just search your app and copy the adress of the coosen app.
+This is an example adress for my IPTV: com.sony.dtv.eu.siptv.video.eu.siptv.atv.MainActivity

 ### CEC Device

-If you want to set up a CEC device and need the Name (label), Port (port) and Logical Address (logaddr) do following steps:
+If you dont want only HDMI inputs without special functional, you can also put your CEC devices that are plugged in on the tv to create HDMI switches with cec controlling functionality.
+To do these, it is important to get the port and the logical adress of the device.
+Do following steps:

 1. TURN ON the TV

 2. ```curl -XPOST http://TVIPHERE/sony/avContent -d '{"id":2,"method":"getCurrentExternalInputsStatus","version":"1.0","params":["1.0"]}' -H 'X-Auth-PSK: YOURPSKERE' | jq -r '.result[]'```

 3. You will get a list of source inputs, search for your "CEC" device like Apple TV.
-The "port" and "logaddr" (needed for config.json) is in the adress, in the list defined as "uri", so if your "uri" is "extInput:cec?type=player&port=3&logicalAddr=4" then your port is 3 and logaddr is 4, the "label" (also needed for config.json) is in the list defined as "title"
+The "port" and "logaddr" (needed for config.json) is in the adress, in the list defined as **"uri"**, so if your "uri" is **"extInput:cec?type=player&port=3&logicalAddr=4"** then your **port is 3** and **logaddr is 4**, the "label" (also needed for config.json) is in the list defined as "title"

 - See [Example Config](https://github.com/SeydX/homebridge-sonybravia-platform/edit/master/config-example.json) for more details.